oleksii-sirochenko/wp-project-classes/README.md

 <br>**class-required-pages.php**: Creates required pages on plugin or theme activation with shortcode as a content and adds custom prefix text label for title in pages list view in admin side.
 <br>**shortcodes**: Group of classes to register and manage logic scoped into shortcode.

+## Other places
+**constants.php**: Provides project namespaced constants.

-Copyright (c) 2020 Aleksey Sirochenko https://github.com/alex-2077/
+Copyright (c) Aleksey Sirochenko https://github.com/alex-2077/